MONOGRID/gainmap-js/README.md

 scene.add(mesh)
 renderer.render(scene, new PerspectiveCamera())

+// Starting from three.js r159
-// `result.renderTarget.texture` must be
+// `result.renderTarget.texture` can
-// converted to `DataTexture` in order
-// to use it as Equirectangular scene background
+// also be used as Equirectangular scene background
+//
-// if needed
+// it was previously needed to convert it
+// to a DataTexture with `result.toDataTexture()`

-scene.background = result.toDataTexture()
+scene.background = result.renderTarget.texture
 scene.background.mapping = EquirectangularReflectionMapping
-scene.background.minFilter = LinearFilter

 // result must be manually disposed